agaidus/agaidus.github.io/_posts/2016-6-22-Spatial_Econonometric_Modeling.md

 Lastly, before running the initial model, I generate a correlation matrix, just to get a sense of how my variables are related to one another.
-Some more the more highly correlated varibles are not surprising - retail density and bar density, poverty and bar density, poverty and retail.
+Some of the more highly correlated variables are not surprising - retail density and bar density, poverty and bar density, poverty and retail.
 The economic geographic theory behind these last two correlations is that there is an exclusionary effect in the immediate vicinity of wealthier areas, in which higher land rents prevent retail from establishing.

 ```python